piers-sinclair/pierssinclair.github.io/_posts/2024-06-09-Systems-Design-in-Azure-for-Clients-URL-Shortener.md

 - Create a short URL from a long URL by generating an ID.
 - Short URLs redirect you to the long URL.
-- Short URLs should be as short as possible and not have to be human-readable.
+- Short URLs should be as short as possible and don't have to be human-readable.
 - Users can specify a custom ID.
 - Short URLs can be set to expire but do not expire by default.
 - Short URLs can be archived and deleted.